đ1.3: CSS Foundations

 Introduction to CSS

-In the previous lesson, you learned how to write the HTML that determines how a web page is structured.
+In the previous topic, you learned how to write the HTML that determines how a web page is structured.
 The next step is to make that structure look good with some style, which is exactly what CSS is for.
 In the next few lessons, weâre going to focus on what we believe are some foundational CSS concepts, things that everyone should know from the beginning â whether they are just starting out or need a refresher.

 General overview of topics that you will learn in this module: